okp4/awesome/README.md

 ## You want to get involved? 😍

+Please submit a pull request if you know any resources that might be helpful to the community. ❤️

-Please check out OKP4 health files :
+Don't forget to check out OKP4 health files:

 - [Contributing](https://github.com/okp4/.github/blob/main/CONTRIBUTING.md)
 - [Code of conduct](https://github.com/okp4/.github/blob/main/CODE_OF_CONDUCT.md)